techthiyanes/tutorials-5/t03_Existing_code/README.md

 orchestrator, data app, CI/CD), you should be able to do something fun and interesting with Runhouse in minutes, not months.

-## 01 Running Dreambooth Space onto your own GPU
+## 01 Dreambooth on your own GPU in minutes

 Status:
 * Training: **Working.**
 * Inference: **Working.**
 * Gradio: WIP

-## 02 Training a ResNet with out-of-the-box TIMM on your own GPU
+## 02 Training a ResNet with TIMM

 Status: WIP